24

 a.
 Pay Plan

-1. A Decision Maker can hire an employee at a pay rate up to the midpoint of the range for the job classification.
+1. A Decision Maker can hire an employee at a pay rate up to the midpoint of the range for the job.

 b.
 Step Pay Plan

-1. A Decision Maker can hire an employee up to the third step for the job classification.
+1. The Sheriff can hire an employee up to the third step for the job classification.

-2. Temporary Employees: These employees are hired at an hourly base pay rate as determined by the Decision Maker, taking into account equal pay for equal work.
+2. Temporary Employees: These employees are hired at an hourly base pay rate as determined by the Decision Maker.

-3. Covered Appointed Employees: These employees should be hired within the pay range assigned to their job (reference C), in accordance with Starting Pay Rates (section III, D.1 above).
+3. Covered Appointed Employees are hired within the pay range assigned to their job (references 3 and 4), in accordance with Starting Pay Rates (section III, D.1 above).

-2. When an employee has met the criteria for advancement as noted in the job description and is satisfactorily performing the duties of the position, the employee may be advanced by the supervisor.
+2. When an employee has met the criteria for flexing as noted in the job description, the employee will be flexed.

 3. Position Description Questionnaires are not required for flexibly staffed positions.